-Dr. Schlaeger teaches Healthcare of Women 3 which focuses on gynecological and primary care of women; and she teaches Advanced Pathophysiology.
+Dr. Schlaeger teaches Healthcare of Women III, which focuses on gynecological and primary care of women, and Advanced Pathophysiology.
 She guest lectures on the Philosophy and Principles of Traditional Chinese Medicine for the College of Nursing's Global Health Seminar and the Philosophy of Science course.

 2016- 2018 Chair, Pain and Symptoms Management RIG, Midwest Nursing Research Society